 Jump To

-- It gives you power!
-Why?
-Because knowledge is power.
-And knowing the basic recipe to cook rice gives you the power to master many other recipes.
+- Empowering: Why?
+Because knowledge is power, and knowing the basic recipe to cook rice gives you the power to master many other recipes.

-- You will be eating in no time!
-This method does not take long to cook, and you will be pairing your rice with a protein or a vegetable and enjoying your meal in no time.
+- Quick: You will be eating in no time!
+This method does not take long to cook, and you will pair your rice with a protein or a vegetable and enjoy your meal in no time.

 - Rice: I use Jasmine rice a lot.
 I also like Basmati.
 Jasmine rice has floral undertones, and Basmati is known for nutty undertones.
 These flavor undertones do not overpower the final product but add another layer of delicate flavor to your meals.

-- Water: Normally, I push to add more flavor, and in my other recipes, you will see that I use broth instead of water. for this recipe, I used water only because I want to stress it is the basic recipe for making rice.
-This rice can be a savory side dish and a base for a great dessert.
+- Water: Normally, I push to add more flavor, and in my other recipes, you will see that I use broth instead of water.
+For this recipe, I used water only because I want to stress it is the basic recipe for making rice.
+The use of water makes this rice a savory side dish and a base for a great dessert.

 - Salt: Just a pinch.
 Enough salt to open the grains to absorb water and enhance the natural flavor of the rice.